AMADE128/PlatformerGame/README.md

 ## Description

-Ian adventure is a 2D platformer, where you play as Ian a young traveler who is looking for the treasure of the flying islands.
-Will you have the hability to travel arround diferents worlds and surpass all the obstacles?
+Ian adventure is a 2D platformer, where you play as Ian, a young traveler who is looking for the treasure of the flying islands.
+Will you have the ability to travel arround diferents worlds and surpass all the obstacles?

 ## Key Features

  - Fluid 2D platforming
+ - Smooth Menus
+ - Logo of the Team + Animation
  - Deadly spikes
  - Infinite attempts
  - Dangerous enemies